Mighty Peking Man/Review

 From The Grindhouse Cinema Database

-In the 1970s, Shaw Brothers Studios were the greatest producer of classic martial arts films, but during that time they also dipped into other genres like sci-fi, horror, comedy and dramas.
+In the 1970s, Shaw Brothers Studios were the greatest producer of classic martial arts films, but during that time they also dipped their toes into other genres like sci-fi, horror, comedy and dramas.
 Mighty Peking Man (1977) was the Shaws' cover version of King Kong and the Japanese Toho/Toei Kaiju movies with a dash of Tarzan done in their own incredibly entertaining way.

 Our goliathon of a story follows a group of exploiteers who have heard about a legendary creature living in the Himalayas called "The Mighty Peking Man".
 They decide to try to find the monster so they can make lots of money, but they need someone to head the expedition.
 Their first choice is a young guy named Johnny Meng (Danny Lee).
 Johnny has just broken up with his girlfriend Lin after finding her with his own brother, a successful TV producer.
 In need of an escape from the breakup, Johnny accepts the challenge and gathers a group of adventurers and sets off into the mountains to find the Mighty Peking Man.